• Skip to main content

 • Weigh or measure the light brown and white sugars into a bowl and set aside.
 Weight or measure the flour, salt, baking powder, and cinnamon into a bowl and run a whisk through to blend and set aside.

-• Preheat your oven to 350° and line 2 pans with parchment paper.
-I like small cookies, so I use a small cookie scoop and add 12 scoops to a cookie pan — Bake for 10-12 minutes.
-After pulling out of the oven let them sit on the cookie sheet for a minute or two before moving to a cooling rack.
-Don't over bake or the cookies could be dry inside.
+• Preheat your oven to 350°F (175°C or 180°C) and line 2 pans with parchment paper.
+I use a medium cookie scooper and add 12 scoops to a cookie pan — Bake for 10-12 minutes.
+After pulling the cookies out of the oven, let them sit on the cookie sheet for a minute before moving them to a cooling rack.
+Don't overbake, or the cookies could be dry inside.

 Nutrition